-Prerequisites or corequisites: ITMD 129 and ITMD 202 and ITMD 271 and DRAF 264 (All courses must be completed with a grade of "C" or higher for advancement.)
+Corequisites: ITMD 129 and ITMD 271 (All courses must be completed with a grade of C or higher.)

 This is an advanced course focusing on applying the design process to solve a design problem.
 The design process will be practiced from beginning to end in order to formulate a complete design solution.
 Upon successful completion of this course, the student should be able to proficiently apply the design process in layout and specification formats.
 In addition, the student will present aesthetic and technical information as required by the design problem.
 Students will also incorporate the use of sustainable guidelines to solve a design problem.
 The student will also demonstrate an understanding of business practices.
 4 hrs. integrated lecture/lab/wk.